Amr Reda Hussen

 Amr Reda Ramadan Hussen (عمرو رضا حسين born 26 August 1997) is an Egyptian freestyle wrestler.
-He is a bronze medalist at the 2019 African Games and a three-time medalist, including gold, at the African Wrestling Championships.
+He is a gold medalist at the 2023 African Games and a four-time medalist, including two gold medals, at the African Wrestling Championships.
 He also won the gold medal in his event at the 2022 Mediterranean Games.

 Career

 He won the silver medal in the men's 70 kg event at the 2018 African Wrestling Championships held in Port Harcourt, Nigeria.
 In 2019, he represented Egypt at the African Games held in Rabat, Morocco, and he won one of the bronze medals in the 65 kg event.